 We are also experiencing increased competition as a result of new entrants offering free or low-cost alternatives to our products and services.
 In recent years, "challenger" banks have gained market share through the marketing of their largely free bank account offerings.
 To the extent these new entrants continue to take market share at our expense, we expect that the purchase and use of our products and services would decline.
-In response to such challenger banks, we launched GO2bank, a new mobile bank account aimed at serving the low-and moderate-income market with tools that help address common financial challenges and opportunities to improve long-term financial health.
-If GO2bank is not successful or our competitive position deteriorates further, we may have to increase the incentives that we offer to our retail distributors and our tax preparation partners, or directly to consumers, and decrease the prices of our products and services, any of which would likely adversely affect our results of operations.
+In response to such challenger banks, we launched GO2bank.
+If GO2bank is not successful in the long-term or our competitive position deteriorates further, we may have to increase the incentives that we offer to our retail distributors and our tax preparation partners, or directly to consumers, and decrease the prices of our products and services, any of which would likely adversely impact our results of operations.

-We may not keep pace with the rapid technological developments in our industry and the larger electronic payments industry.
+We may not keep pace with the rapid technological developments in the industries in which we compete and the larger electronic payments industry.